victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 ```
 The default path is `src/main/resources`

 The name of the generated schema files can be configured with the `<schemaFileName>` element.
-This
-is a substitution pattern that is used for all generated files.
-It following the MessageFormat syntax, where the
+This is a substitution pattern that is used for all generated files.
+It following the `MessageFormat` syntax,
-following variables can be used:
+where the following variables can be used:
  - `{0}` : This is the name of the class
- - `{1}` : This is package path of the class
+ - `{1}` : This is the package path of the class

 For example, the following configuration will create a `MyClass.schema` file.
 ```xml